Musare/Musare/.wiki/Configuration.md

 If you are using a different setup, you will need to define the relevant environment variables yourself.

-In the table below, the `[SERVICE]_HOST` properties refer to the IP address that the Docker container listens on.
-Setting this to `127.0.0.1` for will only expose the configured port to localhost, whereas setting this to `0.0.0.0` will expose the port on all interfaces.
-The `[SERVICE]_PORT` properties refer to the external Docker container port, used to access services from outside the container.
-Changing this does not require any changes to configuration within container.
-For example, setting the `MONGO_PORT` to `21018` will allow you to access the mongo database through that port on your machine, even though the application within the container is listening on `21017`.

 | Property | Description |
 | --- | --- |
 | `COMPOSE_PROJECT_NAME` | Should be a unique name for this installation, especially if you have multiple instances of Musare on the same machine. |